majian55555/NewInvertedIndexScource/README.md

 # NewInvertedIndexScource

-New type of inverted index for search engine. (include different buffer and I/O solutions)
+New type of inverted index for search engine. (include different in memory data strucure, buffer and I/O solutions)